K. R. Indira Devi

-K. R. Indira Devi (1949–2017), born as Indira Devi, was an Indian actress who was active in Tamil Cinema during the latter half of the 20th century.
+K. R. Indira Devi (1949–2017) was an Indian actress who was active in Tamil Cinema during the latter half of the 20th century.
 She was well known for her supporting roles, but was also a successful dubbing artist.
 In a career spanning close to five decades, she acted in more than 250 films in the Tamil, Telugu, Kannada and Malayalam.
 Indira debuted as heroine in Konjum Kumari (1963).
 She was awarded the Kalaimamani by Government of Tamil Nadu.